 Next, put the card back on top the lenses and go out into the bright sunshine.
 In 5 minutes or so, lift the card and quickly check for color change.

-With most transition glasses there won't be a color change inside your house.
+With most transition glasses there

+won't be a color change inside your house.
 Outside, your lenses get dark.
 Outside is where there is a kind of light called UV.
 Most homes don't have UV inside and even car windows can block some UV.
 UV is the stuff that changes the shape of the molecules in photo-switches.

-Chemical reactions sometimes need energy to happen.
+the energy comes from Chemical reactions sometimes need energy to happen.
 Sometimes that energy is just mixing stuff up.
 Other times it's heat.

-With photochromic lenses,

-sun.
+With photochromic lenses, the sun, which shines lots of stuff other than visible light to Earth.
+UV is not visible light, but it still comes from the sun.